Warwick-Stats-Resources/warwickcourse/README.md

 - `_quarto.yml`
   - Update the website title (line 8) and the github href (line 22)
   - If you're not going to use any of `join.qmd`, `prerequisites.qmd` or `schedule.qmd`, then delete the links to them in the navbar.
-You almost certainly want to keep `content.qmd` as that is the listing page from which to access all of the course material.
+You' almost certainly'll probably want to keep `content.qmd` as that is the listing page from which to access all of the course material.
 -  `index.qmd`
   - This is the homepage for the website.
 Update it with key details about the course/workshop.
 - `join.qmd`